Emrick History, Family Crest & Coats of Arms

 - Michael "Doc" Emrick (b.
 1946), American sports commentator

-- Jeffery A. Emrick, American Democrat politician, Candidate in primary for Mayor of Olathe, Kansas, 1999; Candidate for Kansas State Senate 9th District, 2000
+- Jeffery A. Emrick, American Democratic Party politician, Candidate in primary for Mayor of Olathe, Kansas, 1999; Candidate for Kansas State Senate 9th District, 2000

 - George J. Emrick, American politician, Mayor of Enid, Oklahoma, 1956